 - You integrate and implement the services into the final prototype.

-It gives strong prioritization to UI design and development before implementing any of the actual services.
+It gives strong prioritization to UI (User Interfaces) design and development before implementing any of the actual services.
 This is what makes this prototyping “extreme.”
 The user can see and interact with the prototype as if it is the actual product.

 Why Should I Care about Software Prototyping?